kieranjwhite/CPI-II/README.md

 (3) Interrogating these downloaded documents and generating a final report from the results
 ===========================================================================================

-An individual query was generated from most lines of text in the Conductus.
+An individual query was generated from lines of text in the Conductus.
 The lines were tokenised and the remaining terms were stemmed as above.
-A phrasal search was performed in Lucene for each query where a match between a query and document was only recognised where all stemmed terms in a line were found adjacent to each other and in the same order in an indexed document.
+A phrasal search was performed in Lucene for each query where a match between a query and document was only recognised where all stemmed terms in a line, were found adjacent to each other and in the same order in an indexed document.
 A ranked list of up to 100 results were generated in this manner for each line in the collection except for poem titles and those lines containing a single word.

 Lines containing a single word were not considered sufficiently discriminatory.
 Therefore for these lines two phrases were generated, one where the the single word line was appended to its preceding line and the other where it prefixed its succeeding line.
 These two phrases then comprised a single Boolean query of two disjunctions from which up to 100 matching documents were generated.

 Poem titles were also treated differently.
 As these were typically identical to the first line of a poem, generating a query as above would usually result in a redundant list of results.
 Therefore this time phrases were generated for all other lines in the poem in the manner described above and the query presented to Lucene comprised all these phrases.
 The returned results could then be considered to be those documents most similar to the poem as a whole.

 Finally a HTML report was generated for the user linking all lines in each poem to a matching list of results.
-For the full complement of 65490 queries this should take approximately 1-2 days.
 As we were linking lines from poems to lists of relevant documents we needed to format each poem on the screen.
 Since the Conductus JSON export did not retain any newline information for the poems' content we had to rely of the Conductus XML export instead.
-The report contained links to relevant documents as well as links to local versions of those documents so that if the original documents were ever taken down, the user would still have a local copy available.
+The report contained links to relevant documents as well as links to local versions of those documents so that if the original documents were ever taken down, the user would still have local copies available.

 We wished to filter out certain known URLs such as diamm.ac.uk and chmtl.indiana.edu/tml and this task was performed by a simple Javascript function within the report itself, allowing the set of blacklisted sites to be changed easily at a later date.
 Filtering blacklisted sites could also have been attempted when submitting queries to Bing and doing so would have saved us downloading and indexing blacklisted documents.
 However attempts to apply filtering when querying the search engine were not consistently successful: for some queries Bing seemingly interpreted the additional "AND NOT site:..."
 Boolean clauses to be additional desired keywords.